 1 Biomechanical concepts in sport and exercise

-Further develop understanding of how motion, forces, movement of mass, and acceleration can be applied in a sport and exercise context.
+Further develop understanding of how motion, forces, movement of mass, and acceleration can be applied in a sport, health and exercise context.

 2 Specialist equipment use (injury)